CraftyArts – therapeutic Art & Craft

 It is better to set up everything you will need first so that you can then just chill out creatively with everything close at hand and not loose your artistic flow while searching for a missed needed item.
 Quiet soothing music in the background will also help you enjoy your ‘me’ time and inspire your creativity.

-I have taught for three decades art & craft enrichment courses for able, gifted and talented children in residential education centres across the South-West, and found tremendous benefits creating, developing and delivering art & craft projects.
+I have taught for three decades art & craft enrichment courses under my name of CraftyArts for able, gifted and talented children in residential education centres across the South-West, and found tremendous benefits creating, developing and delivering art & craft projects.
 My courses were designed to encourage participants’ imaginative skills, practical techniques and confidence in artistic experimentation and progression.

 During my many years of experience developing workshops, I specialised particularly on papier-mâché and collage, and also styles of media for the final touches to my work.
 I also promoted the use of recycling materials as artistic starting points to encourage people to ‘think outside the box’.